Are Electric Fences Safe for Horses?

 - Ask about the number of electrical wires in the farm store fence.
 You’ll probably find that RAMM’s electric fence contains more wires and has a stronger break strength.
 This could mean the difference between your horses staying in their pasture or getting loose.

 - Find out what type of plastics the rail is constructed from.
 Plastic that is not UV-protected will fray from the sun's damaging UV rays.

-- Don’t forget about warranties.
+- Don’t forget about the warranties.
 You may find you are getting more bang for the buck by installing your pastures with RAMM’s time-proven electric fence solutions.
 When you purchase an electric fencing system from RAMM, you’re getting a higher quality product.
 Our products are farm-tested to ensure performance.

 - You’re also getting customer support from a dedicated staff that will help you through your entire project, from planning-to-completion.
-Our representatives care about your horses and will spend time finding out about your animals and their needs and how they can help you within your budget.
+Our representatives care about your horses and will spend time finding out about your animals and their needs and how they can help you stay within your budget.
 We’ll help you choose a fence system that will do the job it should.